library-data-platform/ldp/doc/Admin_Guide.md

   * `odbc_database` (string; required) is the ODBC "data source name" of the LDP database.

+* `record_history` (Boolean; optional) when set to `false`, disables recording historical data.
+The default value is `true`.
+Please read the section on "Historical data" above before changing this setting.

 * `sources` (object; required) is a collection of sources that LDP can extract data from.
 Only one source should be provided in the case of non-consortial deployments.
 A source is defined by a source name